GUIDE-VAE: Advancing Data Generation with User Information and Pattern Dictionaries: Methodology

 \section{Methodology}

-The proposed GUIDE-VAE framework combines two core components: user embeddings extracted via LDA for conditioning on user-specific patterns and a CVAE enhanced with PDCC to capture feature dependencies and improve realism.
-Together, these components enable GUIDE-VAE to generate personalized, high-quality time-series data.
+The proposed GUIDE-VAE framework combines two core components: user embeddings extracted via LDA for user conditioning, and a CVAE enhanced with pattern dictionary-based covariance composition (PDCC) to capture feature dependencies and improve realism.
+Together, these components enable GUIDE-VAE to generate user-specific, high-quality time-series data.